 Yes.
 EOQ had existed as a hidden gem, proven labor solution for some time.
-However, it hadn’t always been easy to implement.
-With the introduction of this program into the RAD, your review and acceptance is updated in Eagle in near real time, significantly slashing setup time.
+However, it hadn’t always been fast and easy to implement.
+With the introduction of this program into the RAD, your review and acceptance is updated in Eagle in near real time, significantly slashing implementation time.

 I see the value in EOQ, but I would like more understanding to implement.
+What do I do?

 Ace Way of Retailing remains as your one-stop place for a step-by-step understanding and theory behind establishing Ace best practices.
 Path: ACENET > About Ace – Ace Way of Retailing > AWOR Search: EOQ.